Annie Kiley, Former Application Development Director

 At Viget, we have a variety of clients with very different requirements, but they all come to us for high quality, maintainable code.
 One of the things that I love about working here is that we do a lot of things right to make that happen, no matter the size of the project or the stack we're using.
 While few of these practices will surprise you, taken together, they create the infrastructure that allows us to write good code in a wide array of contexts.

 There are many factors that go into a successful project, but in this series, we're focusing on the small things that developers usually have control over.
-Over the next few months, we'll be expanding on many of these in separate articles, but for now, here are ten things that help us write maintainable software that we're proud of.
+We'll expand on these in separate articles (linked below as they're published), but for now, here are ten things that help us write maintainable software that we're proud of:

 Code review isn't just for catching bugs or giving a quick thumbs up.
 It improves readability, helps keep everyone up to date, and is a great place to learn and discuss things that don't have obvious answers.
 Multiple sets of eyes mean that we write better code.